-- Code 4 difficulty in seeing should not be considered a disability if it is effectively compensated for by wearing glasses or contact lenses. - Code 5 difficulty in hearing should be considered without the use of a hearing aid. - Code 7 severe disfigurements excludes those arising from tattooing or body piercing but would include scars, birthmarks, limb or postural deformation or diseases of the skin. - Code 8 excludes hay fever (seasonal allergic rhinitis) except where it aggravates the effects of an existing condition. - Code 14 specific learning difficulties includes conditions such as dyslexia or dyscalcula; severe learning difficulties covers mental impairments or mental handicap. - Code 15 Mental illness includes a wide range of conditions related to mental functioning but should be a clinically well recognised illness.
+Code 4 - difficulty in seeing should not be considered a disability if it is effectively compensated for by wearing glasses or contact lenses.

+Code 5 - difficulty in hearing should be considered without the use of a hearing aid.

+Code 7 - severe disfigurements excludes those arising from tattooing or body piercing but would include scars, birthmarks, limb or postural deformation or diseases of the skin.

+Code 8 - excludes hay fever (seasonal allergic rhinitis) except where it aggravates the effects of an existing condition.

+Code 14 - specific learning difficulties includes conditions such as dyslexia or dyscalcula; severe learning difficulties covers mental impairments.

+Code 15 - Mental illness includes a wide range of conditions related to mental functioning but should be a clinically well recognised illness.
 Mental illnesses that should not be included are; the tendency to commit arson or to steal, the tendency to physically or sexually abuse others, exhibitionism or voyeurism are not included.